Feeding raw diets (biologically appropriate raw foods) is becoming increasingly popular among dog owners.

-This is the same change in diet that is also suggested to promote optimal health for pets.
+This is the exact change in diet suggested to promote optimal health for pets.

 With the recent expansion of dietary concepts for pets that focus on an evolutionary feeding regimen, pet owners now have a way to give their pet animals the best chance to stop the deterioration of their pet’s overall health.

-Why feed your puppy with a raw meat diet:
+Why feed your puppy a raw meat diet:

-This has led to the development of unwanted degenerative diseases, obesity and skeletal developmental problems.
+This has led to unwanted degenerative diseases, obesity, and skeletal developmental problems.

 Skeletal problems are usually the result of rapid muscle and bone growth.

-Feeding a puppy with a natural diet of raw foods that is biologically appropriate is the key to fostering gradual skeletal growth and promoting the healthier reproductive abilities of the adult dog.
+Feeding a puppy with a natural, biologically appropriate diet of raw foods is the key to fostering gradual skeletal growth and promoting the healthier reproductive abilities of the adult dog.

-Providing a well-balanced raw diet for puppies will help reverse existing conditions, as well as prevent future diseases and skeletal problems.
+Providing a well-balanced raw diet for puppies will help reverse existing conditions and prevent future diseases and skeletal problems.

-Converting the conversion to raw material becomes a matter of learning the right combination of ingredients to give your pet maximum nutrition.
+Converting the conversion to raw material becomes learning the right ingredients to give your maximum pet nutrition.

-Having a basic understanding of how heat processing (cooking) is detrimental to the final product is also important.
+Having a basic understanding of how heat processing (cooking) is detrimental to the final product is also essential.

-You must feed the mixture of ingredients naturally obtained from Mother Nature, in the right proportions, so that your pet really experiences the benefits of being fed with bones and raw foods (BARF).
+It would help if you fed the mixture of ingredients naturally obtained from Mother Nature in the right proportions so that your pet experiences the benefits of being provided with bones and raw foods (BARF).

-The best time to convert your puppy to a raw and appropriate diet for the species is in the 4 to 5 week stage.
+The best time to convert your puppy to a raw and appropriate diet for the species is in the 4 to the 5-week stage.

-This is a critical moment in the development of the skeletal framework, so the importance of allowing gradual development is the critical factor.
+This is a critical moment in developing the skeletal framework, so the importance of allowing gradual development is a vital factor.

 To achieve the desired growth rate of your puppy, you should only feed enough food to maintain a moderate growth rate of approximately 75%.

-Enter the mix of raw dog foods and eliminate processed grain-based diets; If the mother has also been given adequate nutrition from raw foods, there will be an adequate supply of nutrients from the milk.
+Enter the mix of raw dog foods and eliminate processed grain-based diets; If the mother has also been given adequate nutrition from natural foods, there will be a good supply of nutrients from the milk.

-How to make the change of meals for puppies:
+How to make the change in meals for puppies:

-We offer two suggestions for the presentation; quick change, or slow focus.
-Most puppies (which have not yet been influenced at this point with dry dog foods with improved flavor) can be converted to a raw dog food diet with a rapid change approach without incident.
+We offer two suggestions for the presentation; quick change or slow focus.
+Most puppies (which have not yet been influenced by dry dog foods with improved flavor) can be converted to a raw dog food diet with a rapid change approach without incident.

 The young puppy often takes the new diet as a duck to the water.
 However, we offer suggestions for a slow conversion for any puppy that has developed gastrointestinal problems in the past, mainly due to inadequate intake of dry dog food.